The 40-year-old playing 'unreal' sixth World Cup

 American coach Randy Waldrum and the Super Falcons squad came under intense criticism following their performance in North Africa.

-Friendly defeats to Mexico and Costa Rica followed before Nigeria produced a dominant display to beat World Cup co-hosts New Zealand 3-0 in April.
+Friendly defeats by Mexico and Costa Rica followed before Nigeria produced a dominant display to beat World Cup co-hosts New Zealand 3-0 in April.

-That win restored hope ahead of the team's opening group fixture, a 0-0 draw with Canada. in which Sinclair missed a penalty.
+That win restored hope before the team's opening group fixture, a 0-0 draw with Canada. in which Sinclair missed a penalty.

 Ebi was an unused substitute but will have further opportunities to extend her record when Nigeria face Australia on 27 July and the Republic of Ireland Ireland four days later.